Network address translation: One-to-many NAT

-All IP packets have a source IP address and a destination IP address.
-Typically packets passing from the private network to the public network will have their source address modified, while packets passing from the public network back to the private network will have their destination address modified.
+Packets passing from the private network to the public network will have their source address modified, while packets passing from the public network back to the private network will have their destination address modified.
 To avoid ambiguity in how replies are translated, further modifications to the packets are required.
 The vast bulk of Internet traffic uses Transmission Control Protocol (TCP) or User Datagram Protocol (UDP).
 For these protocols, the port numbers are changed so that the combination of IP address (within the IP header) and port number (within the Transport Layer header) on the returned packet can be unambiguously mapped to the corresponding private network destination.
 RFC 2663 uses the term network address and port translation (NAPT) for this type of NAT.
-Other names include port address translation (PAT), IP masquerading, NAT overload and many-to-one NAT.
-This is the most common type of NAT and has become synonymous with the term "NAT" in common usage.
+Other names include port address translation (PAT), IP masquerading, NAT overload, and many-to-one NAT.
+This is the most common type of NAT and has become synonymous with the term NAT in common usage.

-This method allows communication through the router only when the conversation originates in the private network, since the initial originating transmission is what establishes the required information in the translation tables.
-Thus a web browser within the private network would be able to browse websites that are outside the network, whereas web browsers outside the network would be unable to browse a website hosted within.
+This method allows communication through the router only when the conversation originates in the private network, since the initial originating transmission establishes the required information in the translation tables.
+Thus, a web browser within the private network is able to browse websites that are outside the network, whereas web browsers outside the network are unable to browse a website hosted within.
 Protocols not based on TCP and UDP require other translation techniques.

-An additional benefit of one-to-many NAT is that it mitigates IPv4 address exhaustion by allowing entire networks to be connected to the Internet using a single public IP address.
+The primary benefit of one-to-many NAT is mitigation of IPv4 address exhaustion by allowing entire networks to be connected to the Internet using a single public IP address.